tiptoppress/update-settings-tool/README.md

 Choose your widget and update all settings with one click.

 ## Features
-* Option for thumbnail dimentions (width and height)
+* Option for thumbnail dimentions (width and height).

 ## Documentation
 1. Install the widget.

 ​2.
-Go to the widget admin panel
+Go to the widget admin panel.

 ​3.
-Select your widget installation "Category Posts Widget" or "Term and Category based Posts Widget"
+Select your widget installation "Category Posts Widget" or "Term and Category based Posts Widget".

 ​4.
-Put the thumbnail destination dimentions in the input fields
+Put the thumbnail destination dimentions in the input fields.

 ​5.
-"Save"
+"Save".

 ## Use the widget
 1. Download the plugin.

 2. Upload it to the plugins folder of your blog ([WP-installation]\wp-content\plugins\update-settings-tool.php).

-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress.

 4. Now, goto the Widgets page of the Appearance section and configure the Category Posts widget.